THE MUSEUM IS CURRENTLY CLOSED AND WILL RE-OPEN OCTOBER 12.

 - SMCMoA Members free

-- SMC faculty, staff and students free
+- SMC faculty, staff, alumni and students free

-August 10 – December 7, 2014
+October 12 – December 7, 2014

 The Native American Collection of Roger Epperson

 In 2012, the Saint Mary’s College Museum of Art displayed part of Roger Epperson’s (d.
 2008) collection in an exhibition entitled The Nature of Collecting: The Early 20th Century Fine Art Collection of Roger Epperson.
-This exhibition, The Native American Collection of Roger Epperson, presents additional works from Epperson’s collection not yet exhibited.
+This new exhibition, The Native American Collection of Roger Epperson, presents additional works from Epperson’s collection not yet exhibited.
 On view will be over 30 works including photography, etchings, drawings and paintings by esteemed artists Edward S. Curtis, Maynard Dixon, Roi Partridge, Edward Borein and Arthur William Hall.
 Epperson was an East Bay Regional Parks Ranger for over thirty years who had a passion for California’s environment and a deep love of art.
 Epperson’s collecting endeavors began over twenty five years ago when he saw an exhibition at the Saint Mary’s College Museum of Art (formerly the Hearst Art Gallery) entitled The Color Wood Cut in America 1895-1945.
 A self-taught collector of early California landscapes as well as Native American Art, Epperson scoured auction houses, antique stores, garage sales, galleries and the internet to accumulate an impressive collection of hundreds of works.
 An active environmentalist, Epperson shared the same view, awe and respect of nature as the artists who depicted it in his collection.
 With a ridge named in his honor located in Morgan Territory Regional Preserve, the Saint Mary’s College Museum of Art will pay tribute yet again to Epperson and his collection in this exhibition.